Why this theme is showing up

 Source

-Signal reason: The post reinforces a broader positioning around resilient identity architecture and failure containment.
+Signal reason: The post reinforces a broader narrative that identity security is a critical operational asset.

 Source